kr4g/Klotho/README.md

     To work with AlloPy in a scripting context, create a directory within the `AlloPy/` directory and save your scripts there.  [`AlloPy/examples/`](https://github.com/kr4g/AlloPy/tree/main/examples) contains examples of how to use the modules in this manner.

-    To use AlloPy as an 'on-the-fly' compositional-aid, initiate a Python interpreter from within the `AlloPy/` directory by running the command:
+    To work with AlloPy as an 'on-the-fly' compositional-aid, initiate a Python interpreter from within the `AlloPy/` directory by running the command:

     ```
     Python